hargoniX/master/thesis/thesis.typ

 $

 The last remaining construct are definitions.
-Because we only consider definitions with type arguments grouped in the beginning, they are of the shape
+Because we only consider definitions with type arguments grouped in the beginning, they are of the form
 $
 & definition c : (overline(a) : Type u) -> beta where \
 & forall (overline(a) : Type u) (overline(x)_1 : overline(gamma)_1). c " " overline(a) " " overline(t)_1 = u_1 \